 CIOT, ATT and LITRG have all submitted written evidence to the Public Accounts Committee ahead of its annual session looking at HMRC's performance over the past year.
 The session will take place on 14 December.
 See the article in the Technical Newsdesk section of this magazine for an outline of what CIOT and LITRG said.
 Under parliamentary rules, evidence provided to select committees may not be published by the submitter until the committee has itself published it.

 Award ATT win award

-In the news Coverage of CIOT and ATT in the print, broadcast and online media
+In the news Coverage of CIOT and ATT in the print, broadcast and professional body, said while the changes would simplify the tax system overall, they would be a "massive complication" for online media